frjufvjn/vertx-mybatis/README.md

 # vertx-mybatis
 Use asynchronous non-blocking database access using the sql client provided by vertx.
-Then you organize your project so that it is easy to use without giving up the ORM framework.
+Then you organize your project so that it is easy to use without giving up the SQL Mapper framework (MyBatis) ~~ORM framework~~.
 ## Description
 ### Synopsis
 #### pure vertx sql client